fzyzcjy/flutter_smooth/website/docs/design/intro.md

 1. Infra layer: The core logic.
 Only expose a few low-level flexible primitives such as `SmoothBuilder` to the outside world.
 2. Drop-in layer: Code in this layer utilizes the infra layer to build drop-in replacement solutions, such as `SmoothListView`.
 This section also serves as examples when you want to create your own drop-in replacement (e.g. when you want to create `SmoothMyFancyGridView`).

+## Chapter structure

+In this chapter, we will firstly see backgrounds and literature review.
+Then, we will discuss how the infra layer is implemented, starting from the "preempt" idea, and continuing to other ideas such as brake, rasterizer queue, GC, and so on.
+Lastly, we will also briefly discuss how the drop-in layer is created.